- Reference Number: HEY-393/2022

-Babies born in Hull University Teaching Hospitals NHS Trust, who are up to 28 days old can be reviewed on Rowan Ward.
+Babies born in Hull University Teaching Hospitals NHS Trust, who are up to 6 weeks of age, can be reviewed on Rowan Ward.

 - Whilst an inpatient

 - Following telephone referral from Community Midwife, Health Visitor or doctor

 Information needed includes: name of mother and baby, baby’s unit number, contact details, baby’s date of birth and method of feeding.

 - Referrals can be made as above.